SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Remove-AzureRmCdnCustomDomain.md

 ```

 ## DESCRIPTION
-Remove the custom domain from the Cdn endpoint
+Removes a custom domain from a CDN endpoint.

 ## EXAMPLES